 Also known as: American garden rue, evil’s shoestring, rabbit-pea, Virginia pea, professor-weed

 Goatsrue is one tough invasive species to manage.
 With a deep taproot and long-lived seeds, it can quickly take over a habitat and stay for many years to come.
 Even early herbicide trials have proven ineffective against it.
-All parts of the plant are toxic; goatsrue is not only a locally and state-listed noxious species, but it is also federally listed.
+All parts of the plant are toxic to humans and livestock.
+Goatsrue is not only a locally and state-listed noxious species, but it is also federally listed.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|